Miguel Díaz-Canel

-Miguel Mario Díaz-Canel y Bermúdez ([miˈɣel ˈdi.as kaˈnel]; born 20 April 1960) is a politician and engineer who is the third first secretary of the Communist Party of Cuba.
-Díaz-Canel succeeds the brothers Fidel and Raúl Castro, making him the first non-Castro leader of Cuba since the revolution.
-Díaz-Canel's leadership thus represents a non-dynastic form of succession for the party as well as for the state, and the end of Castro leadership in Cuba.
+Miguel Díaz-Canel Bermúdez ([miˈɣel ˈdi.as kaˈnel]; born 20 April 1960) is a Cuban politician and engineer who has served as the 8th first secretary of the Communist Party of Cuba since 2021 and as the 17th president of Cuba since 2019.
+In his capacity as First Secretary, he is the most powerful person in the Cuban government.

-Díaz-Canel has been a member of the Politburo of the Communist Party since 2003, and served as Minister of Higher Education from 2009 to 2012.
-He was promoted to the post of Vice President of the Council of Ministers (Deputy Prime Minister) in 2012.
+Díaz-Canel succeeded the brothers Fidel and Raúl Castro, becoming Cuba's first non-Castro leader since 1958 and its first non-Castro head of state since 1976.
+He has been a member of the Politburo since 2003.
+He served as Minister of Higher Education from 2009 until 2012, when he was promoted to Vice President of the Council of Ministers.
 A year later, in 2013, he was elected as First Vice President of the Council of State.

-He succeeded Raúl Castro as the President of the Council of State in 2018; in December 2019 the office would evolve into President of the Republic.
-On 19 April 2021 Díaz-Canel assumed the reins of the Communist Party of Cuba as well, when he replaced Raúl Castro as First Secretary.
+In 2018, he succeeded Raúl Castro as President of the Council.
+Following the enactment of a new constitution, he assumed the newly (re)created office of President of Cuba.
+On 19 April 2021, he was appointed First Secretary of the Communist Party of Cuba following Raúl Castro's exit from the role, completing the transition to non-dynastic leadership in Cuba.

 Early life

-Díaz-Canel was born on 20 April 1960 in Placetas, Villa Clara, to Aída Bermúdez, a schoolteacher, and Miguel Díaz-Canel, a mechanical plant worker in Santa Clara, Cuba.
-He is of direct paternal Spanish (Asturian) descent; his great-grandfather Ramón Díaz-Canel left Castropol, Asturias (Spain) for Havana in the late 19th century.
+Díaz-Canel was born on 20 April 1960 in Santa Clara, Villa Clara, to Aída Bermúdez, a schoolteacher, and Miguel Díaz-Canel, a mechanical plant worker in Santa Clara, Cuba.
+He is of direct paternal Spanish-Asturian descent; his great-grandfather Ramon Díaz-Canel left Castropol, Asturias, Spain for Havana in the late 19th century.

-He graduated from Central University of Las Villas in 1982 as an electronics engineer and thereupon joined the Cuban Revolutionary Armed Forces.
+He graduated from Central University of Las Villas in 1982 as an electronics engineer and joined the Cuban Revolutionary Armed Forces.
 Beginning in April 1985, he taught engineering at his alma mater.
 In 1987, he completed an international mission in Nicaragua as First Secretary of the Young Communist League of Villa Clara.

 Political career

-In 1993, Díaz-Canel started work with the Communist Party of Cuba and a year later was elected First Secretary of the Provincial Party Committee of Villa Clara Province (a top position higher than a governor).
+In 1993, Díaz-Canel started work with the Communist Party of Cuba and a year later was elected First Secretary of the Provincial Party Committee of Villa Clara Province, the seniormost role in provincial government.
 He gained a reputation for competence in this post, during which time it is reported that he supported LGBT rights at a time when many in the province frowned upon homosexuality.
 In 2003, he was elected to the same position in Holguín Province.
 In the same year, he was co-opted as a member of the Politburo of the Communist Party of Cuba.

-Díaz-Canel was appointed Minister of Higher Education in May 2009, a position that he held until 22 March 2012, when he became Vice President of the Council of Ministers (deputy prime minister).
+Díaz-Canel was appointed Minister of Higher Education in May 2009, a position that he held until 22 March 2012, when he became Vice President of the Council of Ministers (Deputy Prime Minister).
 In 2013 he additionally became First Vice President of the Council of State.
-As First Vice President of the Council of State, Díaz-Canel acted as deputy to the President, Raúl Castro.
+As First Vice President of the Council of State, Díaz-Canel acted as senior deputy to the President, Raúl Castro.